aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/animate-ppt-chart-categories-aspose-slides-java/_index.md

 </dependency>
 ```

-#### Gradle Installation
+### Gradle Installation
-Add this to your `build.gradle` file:
+Insert this line into your `build.gradle` file:

 ```gradle
 implementation group: 'com.aspose', name: 'aspose-slides', version: '25.4', classifier: 'jdk16'
 ```

-#### Direct Download
+### Direct Download
-Download the latest version from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).
+Grab the latest binaries from [Aspose.Slides for Java releases](https://releases.aspose.com/slides/java/).
+You can also view the full [Documentation](https://reference.aspose.com/slides/java/).

-##### License Acquisition
+#### License Acquisition
-To fully utilize Aspose.Slides, you can start with a free trial or request a temporary license.
-For ongoing use, consider purchasing a full license.
+Start with a [Free Trial](https://releases.aspose.com/slides/java/) or request a temporary license.
+For commercial use, you can [Purchase a License](https://purchase.aspose.com/buy) or [Request Temporary License](https://purchase.aspose.com/temporary-license/).
+If you need help, visit the [Aspose Support Forum](https://forum.aspose.com/c/slides/11).

-### Basic Initialization and Setup
+## Basic Initialization and Setup
-Create a new `Presentation` object – this represents the PowerPoint file you’ll work with:
+The `Presentation` class is Aspose.Slides’ top‑level object that represents a PowerPoint file in memory.
+Create an instance to load or build a presentation:

 ```java
 import com.aspose.slides.Presentation;